bakercms/BakerCMS-Plugins/text_widget/readme.txt

-Text Widget Plugin for Hotaru CMS
+Text Widget Plugin for Baker CMS
 ---------------------------------
 Created by: Nick Ramsay